 By Nioves Mejia

-It was a cold afternoon in New Bedford, Massachusetts.
-Women gets ready to share their work-related stories in front of an audience mainly compounded by men.
+In a cold afternoon in New Bedford, Massachusetts, the women shared their work-related stories in front of an audience mainly compounded by men.
 Dozens of immigrant workers listed to the ladies with extreme attention.
 Before addressing their speeches, the ladies met at a private room where was possible the interview.

 At first was some looked intimidated.
 It was like bringing back days of oppression and disrespect.
 Eventually, the ladies were felling comfortable and kindly opened up their hearts recalling what they describe as “one of the most traumatic stages of their lives.”